RohanSidhu/CAT125_Website/pages/info.md

 The difference is minute but becomes a larger problem when dealing will a plethora of objects.
 The difference is how we have to initialize a constructor for each object we are working with.

+This in the end shows how having inheritance and objects can ultimately save us time and code.
+When working with bigger products, such as Amazon.com, using OOP can prove to be significantly efficient!